everythingeverywhere/tas-local-k8s/install-tas-on-kind.md

 In the file you just generated  `tas-values.yml`, paste the following to the bottom of it adding your credentials for Tanzu Network and DockerHub:
 ```
-# Add password for Tanzu Network
+# Add your password for Tanzu Network
 system_registry:
     hostname: registry.pivotal.io
     username: username@vmware.com